I admit it: I'm a planner, not a doer.

 There doesn't seem to be a simple answer.
 Here's just a few of the factors that Steel brings up:

-- Temporal discounting (Grüne-Yanoff; 2015): People consistently choose immediate payoffs over delayed payoffs, even if the delayed payoff is greater.
+- Temporal discounting (Grüne-Yanoff; 2015): People consistently choose immediate payoffs over delayed ones, even if the delayed ones are greater.
 These delayed payoffs are "discounted" in that they literally seem less valuable than the more immediate ones.

-- Task aversiveness (Milgram, Sroloff, and Rosenbaum; 1988): As you might imagine, tasks we regard as being unpleasant or feel we're being forced to do are more likely be avoided.
+- Task aversiveness (Milgram, Sroloff, and Rosenbaum; 1988): As you might imagine, tasks we regard as being unpleasant or which we feel we're being forced to do are more likely be avoided.

-- Anxiety (Aitkin; 1982): Thinking about a project may lead to feelings of anxiety, such as a fear of failure, fear of rejection, and a general doubting one's abilities.
+- Anxiety (Aitkin; 1982): Thinking about a project may lead to feelings of anxiety — a fear of failure, a fear of rejection, and a general doubting one's abilities.

-- Impulsiveness (Blatt and Quinlan; 1967): If you feel pushed to pursue gratification or find many tasks competing for your attention, this chips away at your effectiveness.
+- Impulsiveness (Blatt and Quinlan; 1967): If you feel pushed to pursue gratification or find many tasks competing for your attention, those things chip away at your overall effectiveness.

 These factors come together to form what Steven Pressfield dubs The Resistance in his book The War of Art: a self-sabotaging force that, unless overcome, will prevent us from closing the gap between who we are and who we hope to become.